Top Email Marketing Mistakes To Avoid

 Sending too many emails Just because someone subscribed to your email list, it doesn’t give you the right to bombard them with messages all day.
 So it’s no surprise that the number one reason why people unsubscribe from email lists is that they get too many messages. – Quick Sprout

 9 – Not Testing Your Newsletter Before Sending Them

-HTML errors, getting the wrong layout and going into spam – all these are the result of inadequate or zero testings.
+HTML errors, getting the wrong layout and going into spam – all these result from inadequate or zero testing.